NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_nfs-security.rst

 has been squashed in the share export.

 The default value of both of these options is 'auto'.
-For backwards compatibility, if there already exist cinder volumes when Cinder starts up and the value of one of these options is 'auto', it is set to 'false' internally, whereas if there is a green field environment, the option is set to 'true' and a marker file *.cinderSecureEnvIndicator* is created
+For backwards compatibility, if cinder volumes already exist when Cinder starts up and the value of one of these options is 'auto', it is set to 'false' internally, whereas if there is a green field environment, the option is set to 'true' and a marker file *.cinderSecureEnvIndicator* is created